 In a 2014 biological opinion (NMFS 2014), NMFS analyzed the impacts of the southeast shrimp fisheries based on 2009 effort levels.
 If effort exceeds that level, NMFS will infer that take has been exceeded and that effects on sea turtles were greater than analyzed.
-If effects exceed those in the opinion for any given year, then NMFS would reinitiate Endangered Species Act consultation and may need to implement stricter management measures.
+If effects exceed those in the opinion for any given year, then NMFS would close certain areas of the Gulf and reinitiate Endangered Species Act consultation.
+In 2014, the effort level was just 0.1% below the target level that would trigger closures.
 If the shrimp permit becomes an open access permit, effort could increase and trigger a new biological opinion.